Now Available On-Demand!

 Recovery Curriculum Support Materials Are now Available!

 CSWE has released a number of recovery-oriented curriculum support materials for use by social work programs and practitioners.
-This is part of our Substance Abuse and Mental Health Services Administration (SAMHSA) funded Recovery to Practice initiative.
+These materials were developed as part of our Substance Abuse and Mental Health Services Administration (SAMHSA) funded Recovery to Practice initiative.

 The following resources are available: